 - Use another day for active recovery

-It looks like this: rather than a full rest day, it’s easy/stretch out yoga (20-30 minutes will do) followed by foam rolling and focused roll out work with a tennis or golf ball in any tight areas (some self trigger point work) and then some deep static stretching.
+Rather than a full rest day, it’s easy/stretch out yoga (20-30 minutes will do) followed by foam rolling and focused roll out work with a tennis or golf ball in any tight areas (some self trigger point work) and then some deep static stretching.

 This will help you mentally feel productive on off days and your body will absolutely benefit.